Green bean succotash recipes

 Good Food, Made Fast

 I'll be honest, if you are looking for pretty gourmet-meals, go elsewhere to one of the gazillion recipe sites on the web.
-Here we are talking about tasty and good food, made fast.
+Here we are talking about tasty, good food, made fast.

-Here you will find short cuts for the busy person who wants to feed a hungry-family nutritious meals, but doesn't have hours to spend in the kitchen.
+Here you will find short cuts for the busy person who wants to feed a hungry-family nutritious, inexpensive meals but doesn't have hours to spend in the kitchen.

-It's also about educating your family's tongues.
-Just as we have to train our children a culture of exercise and learning, promoting things of the spirit, so the taste-buds often need to be cultivated.
-There's interesting research that shows if you give your little ones junky meals, they become hooked on fritos and candies, colas and fast food in a very short time.
+It is also about educating your family's tongues.
+Just as we have to train our children a culture of exercise, learning and promoting things of the spirit, so the taste-buds often need to be cultivated.
+There is interesting research that shows if you give your little ones junky meals, they become hooked on fritos, colas and fast food in a very short time.

 If you want to be well again and take no pills then learn about the term glycemic-index.
 Understand GI and you will never become obese, nor have to worry about how to undo it.
 Since we learned about this way we have never had to diet again; nor do we in our eighth decade take any medication whatsoever.